 Are there practice effects on the Minnesota EF Scale?

 No. There has been no evidence of practice effects when the MEFS App is re-administered (different forms) the same day, after several days, or after two weeks.

 Is there an effect of repeated testing once children become familiar with the colors and shapes?

 It is not possible to "memorize" answers.
-Nonetheless, we recommend using alternate forms of the scale (with different combinations of shapes and colors) when re-administering the EF Scale to the same child.
+Nonetheless, we recommend using alternate forms of the scale (with different combinations of shapes and colors) when re-administering the MEFS App to the same child.